sloisel/HPCLinearAlgebra.jl/docs/src/getting-started.md

 Adist = SparseMatrixMPI{Float64}(A)
 ```

-**Important**: All MPI ranks must have identical copies of the input matrix when constructing `SparseMatrixMPI`.
-The matrix is then automatically partitioned by rows across ranks.
+**Important**: All MPI ranks must have the same matrix **size** when constructing distributed types.
+However, each rank only extracts its own local rows, so the actual **data** only needs to be correct for each rank's portion.

 ### Understanding Row Partitioning